 The layout of your bar is extremely important.
 You want to design with the following things to think about:

-On the design above people will queue along the grab items and the cake display.
+On the design above, people will queue along the grab items and the cake display.
 The cake display is close to the till so the staff member at the till can grab the cakes.
 The espresso machine is open and on display.
 The machine is also close to the till ensuring good communication.
 The machine is at a 90 degrees angle and the coffees can be poured right in front of the customer.
 Having the espresso machine extremely close to the customer will create a show and will speed things up big time!

 The dishwasher is out of sight and has a clean and dirty section for the dishes.
 The clean section is positioned next to the machine making it easy to load up the machine with clean cups.

 The truth is however that it has a lot of downsides compared to table service.
-There is often a lot of pressure in the queue for the customer and the barista example.
+There is often a lot of pressure in the queue for the customer and the barista for example.
 Many times a customer will order just a coffee because he or she is holding up the queue.
 The menu and offerings can be a little overwhelming in a short space of time and because of the pressure of the queue the customer orders a lot less than originally planned.
 Counter service usually gives you less takings compared to table service.
 You probably won’t agree but lets have a look at the practical side of things.

 With counter service the pressure on the barista can be hard when there is a queue.
 We believe strongly that the espresso machine and the barista should be easily visible by the customer in any kind of coffee shop.
 This does mean however that many people in the queue will watch the barista make coffee.
 Sometimes this can stress the barista so much that the quality of the drinks drop.
 Drinks are being rushed and the customer who has been waiting extra long now get’s a less tasty drink than when its quiet.
-There is nothing worse then waiting extra long and receiving something of inferior quality.
+There is nothing worse than waiting extra long and receiving something of inferior quality.

 The layout of the coffee shop has to be designed around the counter service as well.
-Your customers should queue along all your products which means that pretty much all your sandwiches, cakes and confectionery should be on display.
+Your customers should queue alongside all your products which means that pretty much all your sandwiches, cakes and confectionery should be on display.
 People will spend more when they can see the products in front of them so you have to design the counter around this thought.

 When people are sitting down for a minute waiting to be served they can have the time to acclimatise to the shop and have a good look at your menu.
 This will make them feel relaxed and when people are relaxed and have the time to look at your menu they will spend a lot more money; and more importantly they will order what they planned on having in the first place.
 Of course it is important to acknowledge the customer once they sit down and to let them know you will be with them shortly to take their order.